 Subsequent to the Company announcing the completion of the Special Committee investigation on February 1, 2022, the Company, certain members of the management team and employees of the Company received a notice of preservation and subpoena from the staff of the SEC stating that the SEC had commenced a formal investigation relating to the matters that were the subject of the Special Committee investigation.
 The Company, which had previously voluntarily contacted the SEC in connection with the Special Committee investigation in October 2021, is cooperating fully with the SEC's investigation.
 The outcome of such an investigation is difficult to predict.
-FF has incurred, and may continue to incur, significant expenses related to legal and other professional services in connection with the SEC investigation.
-At this stage, FF is unable to assess whether any material loss or adverse effect is reasonably possible as a result of the SEC's investigation or estimate the range of any potential loss.
-In addition, in June 2022, FF received a preliminary request for information from the U.S. Department of Justice in connection with the matters that were the subject of the Special Committee Investigation, and FF is in the process of responding to, and intends to fully cooperate with, such request.
+The Company has incurred, and may continue to incur, significant expenses related to legal and other professional services in connection with the SEC investigation.
+At this stage, the Company is unable to assess whether any material loss or adverse effect is reasonably possible as a result of the SEC's investigation or estimate the range of any potential loss.